Shuto Komaki

 Shuto Komaki (駒木 秀人, born 30 May 2000) is a Japanese professional footballer who plays for Philippines Football League club Kaya–Iloilo.

-Komaki is a quick and skillful winger who is good at dribbling and passing.
-He is also a good finisher.
+Komaki is a winger with an additional focus on dribbling and passing.
+He is also a finisher.

 Club career

 Youth

 Komaki was born in Kumamoto Prefecture, Japan.
 He began playing football at a young age and joined the youth academy of Sorriso Kumamoto.
 In 2016, he moved to the youth academy of J2 League club, Roasso Kumamoto.

 In 2019, Komaki joined Kyushu Sangyo University.
 He played for the university's football team for four years and was a key player for the team.

 Albirex Niigata (S)

 Komaki signed his first professional contract with Albirex Niigata (S) in January 2023.
 He made his professional debut on 19 February 2023 in the Singapore Community Shield match against Hougang United.
 He came on as a substitute in the 76th minute and helped his team to win the match 3–0.
 Komaki scored his first goal for the club on 25 February 2023 in the league match against the Young Lions.
-Komaki helped the club to retained the league title thus winning his first career major trophy.
+Komaki helped the club to retain the league title thus winning his first career major trophy.